jgeumlek/MoltenGamepad/documentation/profiles.md

 The former maps to the left stick of the virtual output device.
 The latter maps to the dpad of the virtual output device.
 This more-complicated dpad-mapping is only needed for analog axes like a thumb stick.
 For an input device with the dpad represented as a hat, the section "mapping an axis to buttons" suffices.

 Note how the multiple input events are simply listed inside parentheses.
-To clear an "advanced translator", just set its input combination to "nothing".
+To clear a "group translator", just set its input combination to "nothing".
 The mapping is ordering-sensitive!

     wiimote.(cc_left_x,cc_left_y) = nothing